w3f/polkadot-wiki/docs/learn-staking.md

 ### 4. Rewards Mechanism

 We highlight two features of this payment scheme.
-The first is that since validator pools are paid the same, pools with less stake will pay more to nominators per-DOT than pools with more stake.
+The first is that since validator pools are paid the same regardless of stake level, pools with less stake will generally pay more to nominators per-DOT than pools with more stake.
 We thus give nominators an economic incentive to gradually shift their preferences to lower staked validators that gain a sufficient amount of reputation.
 The reason for this is that we want the stake across validator pools to be as evenly distributed as possible, to avoid a concentration of power among a few validators.
 In the long term, we expect all validator pools to have similar levels of stake, with the stake being higher for higher reputation validators (meaning that a nominator that is willing to risk more by backing a validator with a low reputation will get paid more).

 The following example should clarify the above.
 For simplicity, we have the following assumptions: